arcana-network/docs.arcana/docs/ca-index.md

     ---

-    Spend on any chain with unified balance of funds on the source chains and sign transactions on any destination chain with a third-party browser-based wallet
+    Spend on any chain with unified balance of funds on the source chains and sign transactions on any destination chain with a third-party browser-based wallet.

     [:octicons-arrow-right-24: Learn More...]({{page.meta.arcana.root_rel_path}}/concepts/ca/unified-balance.md)